 Vivek has over 15 years’ experience in international dispute resolution and arbitration.
 Prior to joining SIAC, as partner at a leading law firm in Singapore, Vivek regularly acted as counsel on international arbitrations conducted in Singapore under various institutional rules.
 He has considerable experience acting on emergency arbitrator proceedings, expedited procedure arbitrations, and advising on arbitral award challenge and enforcement actions in Singapore.
 Vivek has also acted as an arbitrator and has been appointed as emergency arbitrator, and to three-member and sole arbitrator tribunals.

 Vivek was previously part of the SIAC Secretariat, involved in the establishment of SIAC’s first overseas office in Mumbai, India and spent time in private practice in India.
-He is recommended as a ‘name to note’ by The Legal 500 Asia Pacific, listed by Who’s Who Legal as a ‘Future Leader’ and is ‘praised for his knowledge of cases and law’ by GAR100.
+He is recommended for his ‘remarkable command over legal nuances’ and as a ‘name to note for India-related disputes’ by The Legal 500 Asia Pacific, is listed by Who’s Who Legal as a ‘Future Leader’ and ‘praised for his knowledge of cases and law’ by GAR100.
 Vivek graduated from the National Law School of India University, Bangalore and was admitted to the Bar Council of Delhi in 2006.

 Email: [email protected]

 Samuel is the Supervising Counsel of the Singapore International Arbitration Centre.